-Arbeidstilsynet (The Norwegian Labour Inspection Authority) is a governmental agency under the Ministry of Labour and Social Affairs, focused on occupational safety and health.
+Arbeidstilsynet (The Norwegian Labour Inspection Authority) is a governmental agency under the Ministry of Labour and Social Inclusion, focused on occupational safety and health.

 Laws and Regulations